ToriK17/toknsmith-cli/README.md

 ## 📜 License & IP
 This project was built independently with no employer affiliation.
-All code, documentation, and design is © Kernels & Bits 2025 and released under the [MIT License](https://opensource.org/licenses/MIT).
+All code, documentation, and design is © Kernels & Bits LLC 2025 and released under the [MIT License](https://opensource.org/licenses/MIT).